penuts7644/HadoopPhredCalculator/README.md

 * You need a Hadoop enabled cluster and a Hadoop client from which you can run this program.
 More information about Hadoop can be found [Here](http://hadoop.apache.org).
 * This software requires at least [Java 8](https://www.oracle.com/downloads/index.html) to function.
+* The source has been written in IntelliJ IDEA 2016.

 ### How do I use this application? ###